At a glance…

 - 24/7 in-country support

 - Program orientation

 - Volunteer placement

 During the weekends, volunteers have spare time and usually just relax or take the opportunity to explore other parts of Lima and Peru.
 Popular activities include paragliding from the cliffs of Miraflores, visiting the Pachacamac Ruins south of Lima, climbing to the top of the Huaca Pucllana Pyramid in the centre of Miraflores, surfing the coastal waters of Miraflores and Barranco, and sand boarding in Huacachina of Southwest Peru.
 Long weekends can be taken to travel further a field such as Machu Picchu.

-Please note, Teaching English volunteers generally work Monday to Thursday and Saturday, having Friday and Sunday free for personal time.
+Please note, Teaching English volunteers generally work Tuesday to Saturday, having Sunday and Monday free for personal time.

 Basic Language Course

 10 hours per week (2 hours per day, 5 days a week)

 Advanced Language Course